Updated May 31, 2023

 What is the SED Command in Unix?

 SED is a command in Unix which is a powerful text editor used to insert, search, delete, replace etc. SED also called Stream Editor which performs pattern matching that are complex by supporting regular expression which is a string describing the character sequences.
-SED command is really quick which can find and replace an expression even when the file is not opened whose syntax includes action and pattern where action is the command to be executed for a given pattern and pattern is a sequence of characters or a regular expression on which the action needs to be performed.
+The SED command is highly efficient and capable of finding and replacing expressions, even without opening the file.
+Its syntax consists of an action and a pattern.
+In the SED command, the action represents the command to be executed, and the pattern is a sequence of characters or a regular expression on which the action is performed.

 - Action: is the command to be performed on the given pattern.